aqhoang2005/Hoyoverse-Periodical-Gacha-Calculator/README.md

 # Hoyoverse Periodical Gacha Calculator
- Calculates gacha currency in a given period of time.
+ Calculates gacha currency from the Hoyoverse games in a given amount of time.